MSBL offers a spring recreation season for youth in grades Pre-K (age 4) - 8th grade.

 Parents must provide the following:

-• MSBL (and Babe Ruth League, Inc.) requires all managers, coaches, board members, as well as any other persons/volunteers, who have consistent and direct contact with players through league sanctioned activities, to have a National Verified Background Check and Abuse Prevention Training every two years.
-Babe Ruth League, Inc. requires leagues to use services of Sports Engine for all background checks and abuse prevention training.
-An MSBL Board Member will provide links for the background check and APS Training once volunteers are confirmed via registration.
+MSBL, in alignment with Babe Ruth League, Inc., mandates that all managers, coaches, board members, and any other volunteers who have regular and direct contact with players during league-sanctioned activities complete a National Verified Background Check and Abuse Prevention Training every two years.
+Babe Ruth League, Inc. requires the use of Sports Engine for all background checks and training.
+Once volunteers are confirmed through registration, an MSBL Board Member will provide the necessary links for completing the background check and Abuse Prevention Training.

 MSBL REC Rules